daveshap/BurnoutRecoveryIndex/README.md

 While this index provides objective measures, it is not a diagnostic tool.
 Individuals with persistent low scores or concerns about their mental health should consult with a healthcare professional.

 As more data is gathered, future versions of this interpretation guide will include general guidelines about which aggregate scores typically represent different levels of burnout.

-## Methodology
-The assessment is based on:
-- Likert-scale questions (1-5 rating)
-- Bipolar question pairs (positive and negative framing)
-- Split-half consistency to reduce response bias
-- 12 categories of symptoms typically associated with burnout

-This approach helps overcome agreement bias and provides a more accurate picture of an individual's burnout state.

 ## Categories
 The assessment covers 12 key areas associated with burnout: